 Ques: When will be CLAT 2018 application available?

-Ans: The application form of CLAT 2018 is expected to be available on January 1.
-The official notification for CLAT 2018 will however be announced in December 2017, tentatively.
+Ans: The application form of CLAT 2018 will be available on January 1.
+The official notification for CLAT 2018 will however be announced in December 20, 2017.

 Ques: What is the exam date of CLAT 2018?